 Rachael Walsh —

 In 2000, Rachael won the 4MBS/Perform Award for Dance.
-In 2004 she was awarded a Lord Mayor`s Young and Emerging Artist Fellowship that allowed her to travel to Spain, Germany France and The Netherlands for further study.
-She was again named “Most Outstanding Dancer” in Dance Australia magazine’s 2009 Critics Survey for her performances in A Streetcar Named Desire and Chant D’Amour (...with Attitude 2009).
+In 2004 she was awarded a Lord Mayor`s Young and Emerging Artist Fellowship that allowed her to travel to Spain, Germany, France and The Netherlands for further study.
+She has been named “Most Outstanding Dancer” several times in Dance Australia’s annual Critics Survey.

 Rachael has toured internationally with Queensland Ballet to Europe, Japan and China, and in 2007, she was invited to dance with fellow Principal Alex Wagner in François Klaus’s Chant d’Amour at The Asia-Pacific Ballet Festival in Seoul, Korea.